Miami (OH) vs. SMU odds, prediction, time: 2026 First Four picks from proven model

 SportsLine's model simulated Miami (OH) RedHawks vs. SMU Mustangs and revealed its picks for this First Four 2026 matchup on Wednesday in Dayton

 Tipoff from UD Arena in Dayton, Ohio, is set for 9:15 p.m.
 ET.
-The Mustangs are 6.5-point favorite in the latest Miami (OH) vs SMU odds, while the over/under for total points scored is 163.5, down a point from the opener.
+After opening at -7.5, the Mustangs are now 6.5-point favorites in the latest Miami (OH) vs SMU odds, while the over/under for total points scored is 163.5.
 Before making any SMU vs. Miami (OH) picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.